“If you would lift me up you must be on higher ground”

-"If you would lift me up you must be on higher ground"I couldn’t say it better myself.
-I’m assuming that when American poet Ralph Waldo Emerson penned this famous quote he was looking well beyond his 19th century existence.
-His crystal ball was tuned to February 2017 and focused firmly on Little Bourke Street, Melbourne Australia.
+I couldn’t say it better myself.
+I’m assuming that when American poet Ralph Waldo Emerson penned this famous quote he was looking well beyond his 19th-century existence.
+His crystal ball was turned to February 2017 and focused firmly on Little Bourke Street, Melbourne Australia.

 I’ve eaten at Higher Ground twice now and I’m convinced it’s the best brunch in Melbourne.
-Tucked away as it is, just opposite Southern Cross station and underneath a sky scraper, we almost walked past it on our first visit.
+Tucked away as it is, just opposite Southern Cross station and underneath a skyscraper, we almost walked past it on our first visit.

 Oh as if that’s not enough, he also has a string of successful foodie ventures under his belt.
-His head chef Nate Wilkins has cheffed in all the best places and his team’s experience is equally impressing.
+His head chef Nate Wilkins has cooked in all the best places and his team’s experience is equally impressing.
 They are well and truly a power duo.

-Let's look at the foodAlthough I couldn’t fault any of the four dishes I’ve tried at Higher Ground, this one was my favourite.
+Although I couldn’t fault any of the four dishes I’ve tried at Higher Ground, this one was my favourite.
 Spiced Cauliflower, Scrambled Eggs, Curry Leaf, Roasted Chilli & House Made Flat Bread.
 Ooof… where to start?

 The salty, creamy anchovy mayonnaise was the winner on that plate for me and like a roast leg of lamb studded with garlic and anchovies, it paired the sausage meat perfectly.
 The pastry was flaky and gloriously calorie laden and don’t get me started on the spiced lamb filling.
 Let’s put it this way, Patrick only let me have the smallest of bites!

-And the drinkies…On my visit with Patrick we enjoyed a couple of glasses of vino to toast his arrival in Melbourne and my success at having found such an awesome place for his first brunch.
-After telling him how amazing the Pinot Noir was in Australia, Patrick found that after this first glass (2014 Jamsheed ‘Pepe le Pinot’, Yarra Valley) nothing else came close for the duration of the trip.
+On my visit with Patrick, we enjoyed a couple of glasses of vino to toast his arrival and my success at having found such an awesome place for his first brunch.
+After telling him how amazing the Pinot Noir was in Australia, Patrick found that after this first glass (2014 Jamsheed ‘Pepe le Pinot’, Yarra Valley) nothing came close for the duration of the trip.

 Just excellent food in a stunning, creative space.
 I ate during the day on both occasions.
 We queued on both a Monday and a Saturday.
-That’s just the way it is as you can’t make day time reservations.
+That’s just the way it is as you can’t make daytime reservations.
 If you want to go at night you can (and should) book.
 Given how busy the staff were, I was surprised at their friendliness and impressed by the efficiency.